TokenScript-Framework/papers/src/faq/FAQs.md

 Similarly, a Health Token, another example of a smart token, can hold a user's health data and log access to it, enabling secure and controlled sharing of sensitive information across healthcare platforms.

 It's important to understand that the functionality of smart tokens cannot be achieved by merely adding transactions or functions to existing blockchain tokens or smart contracts.
 This is because smart contracts, while powerful, are not designed to handle complex web logic.
 Just as one can't transform an SQL database into a web service by simply adding functions, one can't extend traditional blockchain tokens into smart tokens without a dedicated infrastructure like Smart Layer.

+## Why can't integration needs be addressed by other intermediate layers like FileCoin, IPFS, or Whispernet?

+While FileCoin, IPFS, and Whispernet offer valuable services, they don't cater to the specific integration needs that Smart Layer addresses.
+These needs span from translating token-related text, such as flight routes, to orchestrating complex data pipelines - for instance, updating an airline smart token with real-time delay information, triggering hotel rebooking, or linking a smart car with the roadside assistance company chosen by the current insurance token.

+However, it's important to note that without the successful implementation of these foundational technologies, Smart Layer wouldn't have a solid base.
+It's the maturity of these technologies today that makes the existence and functionality of smart layer possible.

 ## Why are Smart Tokens considered "smart"?